daMustermann/rocm-wsl-ai/README.md

 As of late 2025, ROCm support primarily targets discrete GPUs.
 While modern Ryzen APUs (like the 7040/8040 and AI 300 series) have powerful integrated graphics, their support in the ROCm ecosystem is still **highly experimental**.

-This toolkit will attempt to detect APUs and apply experimental settings, but stability is not guaranteed.
-For the most stable and performant experience, an **officially supported discrete AMD Radeon GPU (RX 6000 series / RDNA2 or newer) is strongly recommended.**
+This toolkit will attempt to detect APUs, but only RDNA3-class APUs (if any) will be accepted by the installer.
+Stability for APUs remains experimental.
+For the most stable and performant experience, a supported discrete AMD Radeon GPU that is RDNA3 or newer is strongly recommended.

 The Neural Processing Unit (NPU) in "Ryzen AI" APUs is not used by this toolkit, as it is accessed via different software stacks and does not use ROCm.